 RESL234 Christmas Is Here Again/Awake Zion Awake – Bryn Coch Primary School (December 1989)

-The first new single release after a gap of almost a year – suggesting that all was not well at BBC Records And Tapes in the new John Birt-led regime – was a Yuletide-themed offering from the pupils of a Welsh primary school accompanied by harpist Glenys Lightfoot, recruited by the label following popularity with local radio listeners, in an attempt to create yet another school-sourced singing phenomenon and indeed to secure a hit in the lucrative Christmas market.
+The first new single release after a gap of almost a year – suggesting that all was not well at BBC Records And Tapes – was a Yuletide-themed offering from the pupils of a Welsh primary school accompanied by harpist Glenys Lightfoot, recruited by the label following popularity with local radio listeners in an attempt to create yet another school-sourced singing phenomenon and indeed to secure a hit in the lucrative Christmas market.
 Sadly, this single fell short of expectations on both counts.

 RESL236 Christmas Past And Christmas Present/Christmas Past And Christmas Present (Festive Fun Mix) – Euphoria (December 1989)

-Seemingly determined to corner the Christmas market for 1989, BBC Records And Tapes put out a staggering third Yuletide-themed single in the form of this choral effort based on Kings College Cambridge’s traditional Festival Of Nine Lessons And Carols service.
-Unsurprisingly, this one didn’t sell very many copies either.
-The ‘Festive Fun Mix’ fails to live up to its title.
+Seemingly determined to corner the Christmas market for 1989, BBC Records And Tapes put out a further Yuletide-themed single in the form of this choral effort based on Kings College Cambridge’s traditional Festival Of Nine Lessons And Carols service.
+Unsurprisingly, this one didn’t sell very many copies either and the ‘Festive Fun Mix’ resolutely fails to live up to its title.
 RESL237 was set aside for yet another Festive-friendly single – Glory Be To God On High, a re-recording of the EastEnders theme with yet more new lyrics by Simon May, performed with a choir of children and premiered on BBC1’s Songs Of Praise.
-Contractual difficulties saw to it that this was instead released by Andrew Lloyd Webber’s Really Useful label; however – perhaps mercifully – it still failed to make the charts.
+Contractual difficulties saw to it that this was instead released by Andrew Lloyd Webber’s Really Useful label; perhaps mercifully it still failed to make the charts.
 This all took place, however, late in 1988, suggesting that some or all of the preceding singles may have been in the works since the previous Festive Season – a sure sign that the writing was on the wall for BBC Records And Tapes…

 Buy A Book!

-You can read about all of these singles and hundreds more in Top Of The Box, the story behind every single released by BBC Records And Tapes.
+You can read about all of these singles and hundreds more – some of them even more ridiculous – in Top Of The Box, the story behind every single released by BBC Records And Tapes.
 Top Of The Box is available in paperback here or from the Kindle Store here.

-Shanine Salmon discussed the many baffling iterations of the EastEnders theme in her appearance on Looks Unfamiliar, which you can find here.
+Shanine Salmon discussed the many baffling iterations of the EastEnders theme on Looks Unfamiliar here.

 © Tim Worthington.